surifirstpin/biplus_documentation/docs/README.md

 #### Variety of Reporting Components

-Usage of different type of charts, widgets, pivot tables, ordering and tabular view components to create smart and insightful reports and dashboards.
+Usage of different type of charts, widgets, pivot tables, ordering, pinning and tabular view components to create smart reports and dashboards.

-#### Embedded Analytics

-Get a powerful BI tool installed within your own product, application, portal, or website as it is embedded in many popular software solutions and technologies.

 #### Beautiful Dashboards